vivekcusat/hiring-assignments/machinelearningteam/image-scaling-service/README.md

 # Assignment used for Software Engineer position
 This task is intended for candidates applying for a Software Engineer position at the Visma Machine Learning team.
-The assignment is build around the technologies and stack used in the production environments of the team, and the problem a toy version of some of the tasks we face.
+The assignment is built around the technologies and stack used in the production environments of the team, and the problem is a toy version of some of the tasks we face.

 ![Interview](./interview-gopher.png)